wp-plugins/001-prime-strategy-translate-accelerator/readme.txt

 === 001 Prime Strategy Translate Accelerator ===
-Contributors: primestrategy
+Contributors: primestrategy, Kengyu Nakamura
 Tags: translate, speed up
 Requires at least: 2.9
-Tested up to: 3.6
+Tested up to: 4.1.1
-Stable tag: 1.0.9
+Stable tag: 1.1.0

 This plugin makes the cache files of the WordPress translation, and shortens the execution time to display of your WordPress site.